gforge/comorbidities.icd10/README.md

 comorbidities, and the AHRQ comorbidity index (an update to the original Elixhauser method).

-This package consists of 3 functions: deyo, elixhauser, and ahrq.
-The functions are very similar in that they each take as input a data frame structured such that each row contains a list of ICD-9-CM codes (e.g. discharge or admission diagnoses) attributed to a single patient.
-The function goes from row to row comparing the ICD-9-CM codes a patient has with the particular comorbidity index that function represents.
-If a patient has a diagnosis (as indicated by ICD-9-CM code) that is one of the diagnoses in the paritcular index chosen, then the patient is considered to have this diagnosis.
-Regardless of how many different ICD-9-CM codes a patient has corresponding to a particular comorbidity category, a comorbidity is only counted once.
+In this remake the main comorbidity calculator function is the cmrbdt.calc() function.
+You should try to use this instead of the deprecated deyo(), elixhauser(), and ahrq() functions.
+The function is more flexible and allows a more unified approach to calculating comorbidities.

 The value returned consists of a vector and one or two data frames.
-The vector is the total comorbidity count, or in the case of the deyo() function, the total Charlson score.
-The functions elixhauser() and ahrq() return one data frame.
-Each row in the data frame is devoted to a particular patient, and each column is a diagnosis.
-The data frame codes a 0 if the patient does not have that diagnosis and 1 if the patient does have that diagnosis.
-The deyo() function returns a second data frame, which codes the point value of that particular diagnosis in the Charlson score rather than a 1.
+The vector is the total comorbidity count, or in the case of the Charlson score, the total Charlson score.
+Each row in the data frame is devoted to a particular patient according to the corresponding ID-codes provided to the function.
+The data frame codes a
+0 if the patient does not have that diagnosis and 1 if the patient does have that diagnosis.

 This package is a work upon Paul Gerrards original comorbidities package.